jakob-bagterp/browserist/docs/user-guide/xpath/cheatsheets/links.md

 //a[not(contains(@href, 'blog'))]
 ```

-Get all blog links that about food using the `and` operator:
+Get all blog links about food using the `and` operator:

 ```text title=""
 //a[contains(@href, 'blog') and contains(@href, 'food')]
 ```

-Get all blog links that are not about food by combining the `and` and `not()` operators:
+Get all blog links that aren't about food by combining the `and` and `not()` operators:

 ```text title=""
 //a[contains(@href, 'blog') and not(contains(@href, 'food'))]